Yovach/create-docker-starter/README.md

 ## Usage

-You can use our CLI `npm create-docker-starter@latest` to generate a new project.
+You can use our CLI `npm init docker-starter@latest` to generate a new project.

 Or you can :
 1. Clone this repository.